FishMissile/FishBot/README.md

 Use `!help` to display a list of commands.

 and `!help <command>` for more information on each command
+    = Command List =

+    [Use `help <commandname> for details]

+    help:: List all bot commands.
+	insultplayer:: Random player insult
+	join:: Tell the bot to join a voice channel. meme:: Display a random meme
+	neojoke:: Random Neokramer joke
+	ping:: Ping!
+	play:: Play a YouTube video
+	serverinfo:: Displays basic game server information.
+	sounds:: Display list of playable sounds
+	stop:: Stop current audio
+	tts:: Make the bot use TTS
 	To add more sounds just drop new Mp3 files into the `/sounds` folder.

-You can set the bot to play specific audio files when a certain user joins by editing `users.json` and adding the persons name and the local file name.
+You can set the bot to play specific audio files when a certain user joins by editing `users.json` by adding the persons name and the local file name.
 ```json
 {
          "joinsounds":{